grace-notes/website/contents/topics/life-of-christ.md

 (b) The attacks against the Word come in two basic categories.

-· Attacks to destroy the Word outright.
+&bull; Attacks to destroy the Word outright.
 There have been many attempts throughout history to destroy the manuscripts of the Bible.

-· Attacks to undermine the credibility of the Word.
+&bull; Attacks to undermine the credibility of the Word.
 These are usually attacks on the supernatural nature of the Divine inspiration of the Word.
 Liberal theologians are mainly responsible for this branch of the attack on the Word.